ewhac/blender-import-vs3d/README.md

 objects.

 This will not work, and almost certainly cannot be made to work.
-As of this writing, loading objects with negative polygon indices will crash Blender (FIXME).
+As of this writing, loading objects with negative polygon indices will cause the load to abort.

 ## VideoScape History ##